flutter/flutter/packages/flutter_tools/lib/src/android/README.md

 - Framework integration & benchmark tests are running with at least this Gradle version.
-- Flutter tools tests that perform String checks with the current template Gradle verison are updated (you should see these fail if you do not fix them preemptively).
+- Flutter tools tests that perform String checks with the current template Gradle version are updated (you should see these fail if you do not fix them preemptively).

 When new versions of Gradle become available, make sure to: